+- Increases visibility of pedestrians by motorists

+- Constraints

 - Can be difficult to navigate for large trucks and buses.

 - May present drainage challenges

 - Emergency response times may be increased

-- Two-lane roadways where pedestrians volumes are high (greater than 50 pedestrians per hour) and vehicle speed control is needed. - Locations where low-volume streets intersect with high-volume streets or where a street changes its street type - Locations where conflict and/or crash patterns reflect vehicle-pedestrian crashes due to unsafe speeds and failure to yield to pedestrians.
+- Two-lane roadways where pedestrians volumes are high (greater than 50 pedestrians per hour) and vehicle speed control is needed. - Locations where low-volume streets intersect with high-volume streets or where a street changes its street type or functions. - Locations where conflict and/or crash patterns reflect vehicle-pedestrian crashes due to unsafe speeds and failure to yield to pedestrians.

 - Locate raised intersection/crossings where vehicles have adequate stopping sight distance to see and slow.
 Consider nighttime visibility. - Challenging locations for raised crosswalks include designated transit routes or at locations with steep grades or sharp curves. - Raised crosswalks should be long enough to allow a passenger vehicle's front and rear wheels to be on top of the table at the same time.
-Average wheelbase for passenger vehicles is about 9 feet. - Consider drainage patterns resulting from installation and consider impacts on emergency response times.
+Average wheelbase for passenger vehicles is about 9 feet.10 - Consider drainage patterns resulting from installation and consider impacts on emergency response times.